BHill96/Risk/README.md

 # Risk
 This is an implementation of risk in python.
-The starting code was obtained from [Whysmerhill](https://github.com/Whysmerhill/Risk).
+The starting code was obtained from [Whysmerhill](https://github.com/Whysmerhill/Risk), and then function names and comments were translated from french to english.

 Launch GUI.py